 Pros:

-- Best-in-class AI implementation
+- Best-in-class agentic AI implementation

-- Excellent document analysis features
+- Strong document analysis and deposition prep

 Cons:

-- Full features require higher tier pricing
+- Full agentic features sit in the higher tier

 5. vLex Fastcase

-Key Features:
+Key features:

 - Federal and state case law